Binary-coded decimal: Application

-The BIOS in many personal computers stores the date and time in BCD because the MC6818 real-time clock chip used in the original IBM PC AT motherboard provided the time encoded in BCD.
+The BIOS in many personal computers stores the date and time in BCD because the MC146818 real-time clock chip used on the original IBM PC AT motherboard counted and supplied the time and date in BCD.
 This form is easily converted into ASCII for display.

 The Atari 8-bit computers use a BCD format for floating point numbers.
-The MOS Technology 6502 processor has a BCD mode for the addition and subtraction instructions.
+The MOS Technology 6502 processor has a BCD mode for the addition and subtraction instructions, rather than BCD adjustment instructions as on many other MPUs including the 8080 family and x86 family; this "Decimal mode" was the subject of the only patent on the 6502.
 The Psion Organiser 1 handheld computer's manufacturer-supplied software also uses BCD to implement floating point; later Psion models use binary exclusively.

+Many early video games, including the original Atari Pong and its many imitators, store and count the score in BCD to facilitate its display using discrete digital logic without a programmable computer processor of any kind.

 Early models of the PlayStation 3 store the date and time in BCD.
 This led to a worldwide outage of the console on 1 March 2010.
 The last two digits of the year stored as BCD were misinterpreted as 16 causing an error in the unit's date, rendering most functions inoperable.
 This has been referred to as the Year 2010 problem.